Arthurdw/rovo/README.md

 ### `@security <scheme_name>`

-Specify security requirements:
+Specify security requirements (can be used multiple times):

 ```rust
 /// @security bearer_auth
 ```

 Security schemes must be defined in your OpenAPI spec.
+See [Tips](#tips) for details.

 ### `@id <operation_id>`